 There are corresponding discounts for young people and children, which can also be found on the provider’s website.
 Children from 0-5 years pay nothing.

 Buy Venice City Pass online

-The easiest and safest way to get the Venice Pass is to buy it directly from the provider mentioned above.
-One gets a voucher by email that can be exchanged for the pass at the below-mentioned ticket offices.
+The easiest and safest way to purchase the Venice Pass is directly from the provider listed above.
+You will receive a voucher by e-mail, which you must print out accordingly.
+Everything you need to know about this can be found on the pass provider’s page in Use & Validity.

 What is included in the price?

 |Chorus Pass||13,50 €||Book Online|

 |30,00 €||Book Online|